idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 **_A note on abbreviations and segmentation_.** In addition to fine-tuning segmentation through the SRX editor, you can also use CafeTran’s Abbreviations feature for segmentation purposes.
 Abbreviations will act as Exception rules, meaning that they will instruct CafeTran not to break the segments if it finds such abbreviations at document creation.
 This is found in Resources > Abbreviations.
 A project can also be scanned for abbreviations (You may need to remove and add the document back, since segmentation occurs only at project creation).

-Segmentation can further be adjusted manually by using the **Split** and **Join** features ( this works only for native CT projects.
-For external projects, CafeTran uses virtual Spit and Join).
+Segmentation can further be adjusted manually by using the **Split** and **Join** features (this works only for native CT projects.
+For external projects, CafeTran uses a virtual Spit and Join feature).

 Related links:

 [Navigate, Split and Join segments](https://cafetran.freshdesk.com/support/solutions/articles/6000108427-navigate-split-and-join-segments)

 **_Segmentation suggestion_**
-To access more already set language rules for segmentation, you may want to download and use OmegaT’s [SRX file](https://raw.githubusercontent.com/omegat-org/omegat/master/src/org/omegat/core/segmentation/defaultRules.srx).
+To access more already set language rules for segmentation, you may wish to download and use OmegaT’s [SRX file](https://raw.githubusercontent.com/omegat-org/omegat/master/src/org/omegat/core/segmentation/defaultRules.srx).
 Save the document directly from your browser and remove the .txt extension.
 Rename it as needed and place it in *cafetran/rules/segmentation* folder (This is on Windows and GNU/Linux.
 On a Mac, go to Applications and show the CafeTran.app package contents by right-clicking.
 The folder can be found in */Contents/Java/rules/segmentation*).
 It will be recognized after CT has been restarted.
 For a Trados-like segmentation, you may want to add the colon character (:) to the OmegaT’s Default rules and change Break: